Photo of several people seated with their backs turned to the camera and looking up at the front of the room at a speaker

 A Conversation with Bisa Butler

-Bisa Butler, acclaimed interdisciplinary textile artist, discusses her work and hosts a conversation with the center Producer-in-Residence, Gianofer Fields on her practice, teaching, and presenting her first solo museum exhibition at the Art Insittute of Chicago.
+Bisa Butler, acclaimed interdisciplinary textile artist, discusses her work and hosts a conversation with the center Producer-in-Residence, Gianofer Fields on her practice, teaching, and presenting her first solo museum exhibition at the Art Institute of Chicago.

-Design Lecture Series
+DS-CDMC Lecture Series

 Understandable Design and Perfect Imperfections with William Kroll of Tender Co.